Title Your Vehicle or Trailer in Virginia

-For imported vehicles:
+For imported vehicles

 Step 2: Pay the following fees

-- $10 titling fee
+- $15 titling fee

-Step 3: Record the odometer reading
+Step 3: Record Odometer Reading

-If an out-of-state title does not have an “assignment” section and the odometer reading is not actual, the seller must inform the buyer that it is incorrect by checking the appropriate box under the odometer certification statement ("exceeds actual limits" or "odometer reading is not the actual mileage").
-The seller must give a fair estimate of the vehicle's actual mileage.
+If an out-of-state title does not have an “assignment” section and the odometer reading is not actual (current), the seller must inform the buyer that it is incorrect by checking the appropriate box on the Odometer Disclosure Statement ("exceeds actual limits" or "odometer reading is not the actual mileage" or "exceeds actual limits").

 If you select the electronic option, when you need a paper title in the future, you may visit any customer service center and request one.
 You’ll be required to show proof you are the registered owner.

 Note: If the lien is an electronic lien and the lien has been released, a one-time paper title will be issued at no fee, provided it has not been printed already.

 - Virginia DMV

-- Attn: Titling Work Center
+- Attn: Titles and Registration Work Center

-- PO Box 27412
+- P.O.
+Box 27412

 - Richmond, VA 23269